 This daughter had placed a string of beads (which she had prepared from certain seeds found on the island, with her own hands) around the neck of her little infant sister when she left her the day before.

 That infant was afterward, Lady Lindberg.

 At her death, which occurred when she was upwards of ninety years of age, these beads were found still suspended around her neck.

-She had worn them all her life as a memorial of her murdered father and sister.
+She had worn them all her life as a memorial to her murdered father and sister.